List of Dutch inventions and innovations: Charting of the far southern skies (southern constellations) (1595–97)

 The constellations around the South Pole were not observable from north of the equator, by Babylonians, Greeks, Chinese or Arabs.
 The modern constellations in this region were defined during the Age of Exploration, notably by Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman at the end of sixteenth century.
 These twelve Dutch-created southern constellations represented flora and fauna of the East Indies and Madagascar.
 They were depicted by Johann Bayer in his star atlas Uranometria of 1603.
 Several more were created by Nicolas Louis de Lacaille in his star catalogue, published in 1756.
 By the end of the Ming dynasty, Xu Guangqi introduced 23 asterisms of the southern sky based on the knowledge of western star charts.
 These asterisms have since been incorporated into the traditional Chinese star maps.
 Among the IAU's 88 modern constellations, there are 15 Dutch-created constellations (including Apus, Camelopardalis, Chamaeleon, Columba, Dorado, Grus, Hydrus, Indus, Monoceros, Musca, Pavo, Phoenix, Triangulum Australe, Tucana and Volans).

 Continental drift hypothesis (1596)

 The speculation that continents might have 'drifted' was first put forward by Abraham Ortelius in 1596.
 The concept was independently and more fully developed by Alfred Wegener in 1912.
 Because Wegener's publications were widely available in German and English and because he adduced geological support for the idea, he is credited by most geologists as the first to recognize the possibility of continental drift.
 During the 1960s geophysical and geological evidence for seafloor spreading at mid-oceanic ridges established continental drift as the standard theory or continental origin and an ongoing global mechanism.

 Chemicals and materials

-Bow dye (1630)

-While making a coloured liquid for a thermometer, Cornelis Drebbel dropped a flask of Aqua regia on a tin window sill, and discovered that stannous chloride makes the color of carmine much brighter and more durable.
-Though Drebbel himself never made much from his work, his daughters Anna and Catharina and his sons-in-law Abraham and Johannes Sibertus Kuffler set up a successful dye works.
-One was set up in 1643 in Bow, London, and the resulting color was called bow dye.